 3. Look at your competitors

 Look at the top companies in your industry or niche and the type of content that they are posting.
-You could quickly get some good ideas from doing a thorough competitive analysis on the various social media platforms that you want to post on.
+You could quickly get some good ideas from doing a thorough competitive analysis on the various online platforms that you want to post on.

-It might be that your competitors are using video exclusively, or relying heavily on user-generated content, and that should be the type of content that you need to create as well.
+It might be that your competitors are using video exclusively, or relying heavily on user-generated content, and that should be the type of content that you should to create as well.

 You could also glean the post frequency from your competitors.
 For example, one of the brands that we were working with wanted to expand into Pinterest.
 We did a quick analysis and saw that other accounts in their niche were posting 10 pins a day.

 The average number of pins that’s recommended is about 1-2, but here we saw that their biggest competitors are crushing it at 10 pins/day.
-So we did just that and were able to grow our account to over 2 million viewers in just a few months.
+So we did just that and were able to grow the brand’s account to over 2 million viewers in just a few months.

 4. Analyze your social data

-Now that you know what your competitors are doing, compare that to where you are holding with your current social media efforts.
+Now that you know what your competitors are doing, compare that to where you are holding with your current efforts.